-Edgemont Gold Corp. (formerly Edgemont Resource Corp.) (the "Company") was incorporated on August 2, 2018 under the laws of British Columbia.
+Edgemont Gold Corp. (the "Company") was incorporated on August 2, 2018 under the laws of British Columbia under the name Edgemont Resource Corp.
 On January 30, 2020, the Company changed its name to Edgemont Gold Corp.
-The address of the Company's corporate office and its principal place of business is 2300-1066 West Hastings Street, Vancouver, B.C.
-V6E 3X2.
+The address of the Company's corporate office and its principal place of business is 9th Floor - 1021 West Hastings Street, Vancouver, B.C.
+V6E 0C3.